-DETERMINANT INDICATOR SCORE COMMENTS 9.
+DETERMINANT INDICATOR SCORE COMMENTS Information and Skills 9.
 Are there regular drills with staff, students and/or parents?[YES = 1; NO = 0] 1 It was reported that the school participates in regular drills and has also participated in national simulation exercises.
-On one of the assessment days the school was involved in an earthquake drill.
-Information and Skills 10.
-Is the school able to manage an event independently if help is not immediately available?
+10. Is the school able to manage an event independently if help is not immediately available?
 E.g. fire extinguishers, first aid kits, triage?
-[YES = 1; NO = 0] 1 There are some teachers trained in first aid, and fire extinguishers and first aid kits are accessible to the school.
+[YES = 1; NO = 0] 1 Though there are no qualified first aiders on staff, the school indicates that they can obtain first aid help as the hospital is nearby.
+Teachers have also been trained in fire suppression.
+At the time of the assessment there was one first aid kit and one fire extinguisher which was in need of servicing.
 The infrastructure required for disaster planning was found to be generally lacking.
-This included no public address system, no stand-by electrical generators, and lack of adequate toilet facilities.
-11. Does the school have reserve water storage with adequate supply for at least 3 days?
-[YES = 1; NO = 0] 0 The school indicated that they do not have back up water supply for 3 days.
-Infrastructure and Technology 12.
-Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?
+This included no public address system, no stand-by electrical generators, etc. Infrastructure and Technology 11.
+Does the school have reserve water storage with adequate supply for at least 3 days?
+[YES = 1; NO = 0] 0 The school indicated that they do not have back up water supply.
+12. Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?
 [YES = 1; NO = 0] 0 Outside of discouraging the running of water while washing hands, there was no indication of other water conservation strategies being employed.
 13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 0 Rainwater is not collected.
-14. Does the school employ energy conservation/efficiency mechanism?[YES = 1; NO = 0] 1 The use of energy efficient light bulbs and appliances was reported.
+14. Does the school employ energy conservation/efficiency mechanism?[YES = 1; NO = 0] 1 The use of energy efficient light bulbs was reported.
 15. Is there back up electrical power?
 [YES = 1; NO = 0] 0 No there is no back up electricity supply.
 16. Does the school employ other green practices?
 E.g. recycling, greenhouse/garden, green policy etc?
-[YES = 1; NO = 0] 0 These were not observed.
+[YES = 1; NO = 0] 1 The school practices recycling of plastic bottles and have sought recognition for their green efforts.